AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility/index.md

 See [software compatibility](#find-the-right-sdk-for-software-compatibility)
 table.

+For containerized applications using the ACAP Computer Vision solution, compatibility is limited to specific devices and AXIS OS versions.
+See the [ACAP Computer Vision solution compatibility](#acap-computer-vision-solution-compatibility) section for more details.

-### ACAP Computer Vision SDK hardware compatibility
+### ACAP Computer Vision solution compatibility

+> **Important Note:** The containerized ACAP Computer Vision solution is deprecated from AXIS OS 12.0.
+Support for containerized applications using `aarch64` will continue until the end of the AXIS OS 12 LTS cycle.

-To get a list of devices that are compatible with the ACAP Computer Vision SDK, you can use Axis [Product Selector](https://www.axis.com/support/tools/product-selector).
+To get a list of devices that are compatible with the ACAP Computer Vision solution, you can use Axis [Product Selector](https://www.axis.com/support/tools/product-selector).
 In the left menu under **Hardware platform**, check the **Container support** checkbox.

 More than one filter can be combined in a search, for example in the mentioned **Hardware platform** section it's also possible to filter on products equipped with `DLPU` using the field **Compute capabilities**.